bifurcationkit/BifurcationKitDocs.jl/docs/src/MooreSpence.md

 where the superscript $^+$ indicates the Moore-Penrose pseudoinverse of rank $N$.

 ### Direct case
-In this case, triggered by the option `MoorePenrose(directLS = true)`, the pseudoinverse is computed with `pinv`.
+In this case, triggered by the option `MoorePenrose(method = BifurcationKit.direct)`, the pseudoinverse is computed with `\`.

+the option `MoorePenrose(method = BifurcationKit.pInv)`, the pseudoinverse is computed with `pinv`.

 ### Iterative case
-In this case, triggered by the option `MoorePenrose(directLS = false)`, the pseudoinverse is computed with an iterative method described in [^Meijer]:
+In this case, triggered by the option `MoorePenrose(method = BifurcationKit.iterative)`, the pseudoinverse is computed with an iterative method described in [^Meijer]:

 $$\left\{\begin{array}{l}
 y_{1}^{j+1}=y_{1}^{j}-\left(\begin{array}{c}